andreasmhallberg/readingnotes/Ibrahim, 1989. Communicating in Arabic - problems and prospects.md

   - The problem will grow more the longer arabization takes.

 - Standardization of terminology:
   - Standardization of terminology non existent.
 Huge problem.
-Exempls 52
+Examples 52
-  - Listor på termer hjälper inte eftersom de inte därmed kommer i användning.
   - Lists of terms not helpful since they do not thereby come into use.
     - Syrian academy an exception since new terms are used in higher education.
 53